Gravitational waves from the early universe: The stochastic gravitational wave background

-Because of their arm lengths, the LVK collaboration probes frequencies in the $10-10^3$ Hz range.
+Because of the length of their arms ($\lambda_{\text{peak}}\sim L_{\text{arm}}$), the LVK collaboration can only probe frequencies in the $10-10^3$ Hz range.
 In turn, this range limits the mass of the black hole binaries they can probe.
-There are at least two ways to circumvent this problem: space-born interferometry, by building an interferometer in space with long arm lengths, such as LISA \cite{eLISA:2013xep}; and PTA searches, by cross-correlating photon signals emitted by different pulsar -- each pair pulsar-Earth can be understood as a galactic-sized interferometer arm -- \cite{Taylor:2021yjx}.
+There are at least two ways to circumvent this problem: \emph{space-borne observatories}, by building a laser interferometer space antenna with huge arm lengths, such as LISA \cite{eLISA:2013xep}; and \emph{PTA searches}, by cross-correlating photon signals emitted by different pulsar -- PTAs are not interferometers, but if intuitively we imagined each pair pulsar-Earth as one arm, then in a PTA setting we would have an interferometer with galactic-sized correlated arms able to probe very large wavelengths.